MicrosoftDocs/ai-builder/ai-builder-docs/object-detection-train-model.md

 # Train and publish your object detection model

-In this section, you’ll learn how to verify your data and then how to train, test, and publish your model.
+In this section, you'll learn how to verify your data and then how to train, test, and publish your model.

 1.On the **Train your model** screen, verify that you have the correct names and the correct number of images.
 2.If the data is all good, select **Train** to kick off the training of your object detection model.

 ## Quick-test your model

-Once your model is trained, you can see it in action from its details page.
+After your model is trained, you can see it in action from its details page.
 For more information, see [Manage a model in AI Builder](manage-model.md).

 1. From your model details page, select **Quick Test** in the **Last trained version** section.
 2. Drag and drop or upload an image that contains your objects to test your model.